The world's easiest prime rib roast: Master a holiday classic

 When it comes time to cook the roast, don't just follow your nose or rely on time alone to judge when the meat is cooked properly.
 For a perfectly cooked prime rib, buy a digital meat thermometer.
 Whether it's a probe version that stays inside the meat as it roasts, or a removable stick version, it provides complete accuracy and prevents overcooking.

-To cook: Preheat your oven to 450˚F for at least 30 minutes while the prime rib comes to room temperature.
+To cook: Preheat your oven to 450 degrees for at least 30 minutes while the prime rib comes to room temperature.

 Place the roast in a high-sided roasting pan bone-side down.
 The bones create a natural roasting rack for the meat, so don't worry if you don't have one.

-Cook the roast for 15 minutes, then reduce the oven temperature to 325 degrees F. Continue to cook the roast until your meat thermometer reads 110 degrees F. Estimate about 15 minutes of cooking time per pound of prime rib.
+Cook the roast for 15 minutes, then reduce the oven temperature to 325 degrees.
+Continue to cook the roast until your meat thermometer reads 120 degrees.
+Estimate about 15 minutes of cooking time per pound of prime rib.

 Once the thermometer hits its target temperature, remove the roast from the oven and let it rest for 20 minutes.
 The roast will continue to cook as the juices inside settle, raising the internal temperature to 130 degrees for a perfect medium-rare prime rib.